robotics-rutesheim/Website/README.md

 Website from Robotics Rutesheim
-Part of the research project of the 2024 "Masterpiece" First Lego League Season
+Part of the research project of the 2024 "Submerged" First Lego League Season